JWalkerMailly/Gmod-3D-Particle-System-Editor/README.md

 This would spawn the particle system at the map's origin for 2.5 seconds.

 ## Disclaimer
 There is **no auto-saving** for this tool, you need to save your work frequently.
 The editor's lifetime is also dependent on your tool's lifetime, so **if you die while creating a particle system, you risk losing your work** if you have not saved.
-This tool **may not be compatible for servers**, it was mainly designed for singleplayer use.
+If this were to happen, do not spawn the tool as it will reset your editor, simply navigate to the panel and 'Print' the configuration to your console.
+This tool **may not be compatible with servers**, it was mainly designed for singleplayer use.
+The particle systems created with this tool **are compatible with servers**.